-- The General Fund year-end balance increased from \$0.9 million in FY 2009 to \$2.1 million at the end of FY 2010.
+- The General Fund year-end balance increased from \$3.45 million in FY 2010 to \$3.67 million at the end of FY 2011.
 Seven special purpose funds under General Fund control were removed from the Special Revenue fund category in FY 2010 and moved to special purpose General Fund accounts in FY 2011.
-This increased the overall beginning General Fund balance to \$3.5 million from \$2.1 million.
-The City Council budgeted the overall General Fund balance to decline by \$.76 million, all in the special purpose General Fund accounts in FY 2011, as many of the special purpose accounts are fully appropriated each year.
-The increased fund balance in FY 10 was achieved by asking offices to hold back in making expenditures and by the receipt of additional revenues, especially taxes.
-General Fund departments were asked to hold back on spending primarily due to a decline in expected revenues, especially in the fee based services related to the decline in economic expansion (planning and engineering fees, business licenses), investment earnings and in police fines.
-The FY 10 expenditure savings increased to 5% due to mandatory holdbacks required of all General Fund offices and was sufficient to offset the revenue declines.
+This increased the overall beginning General Fund balance to \$3.45 million from \$2.1 million in FY 2010.
+The City Council budgeted the overall General Fund balance to decline by \$1.4 million, mainly in the special purpose General Fund accounts in FY 2012, as many of the special purpose accounts are fully appropriated each year.
+The increased fund balance in FY 11 was achieved by asking offices to hold back in making expenditures and by the receipt of additional revenues, especially taxes and charges for services.
+General Fund departments were also asked to hold back on spending by 2% which was more than sufficient to offset the any revenue declines that might have occurred.